disi-unibo-nlp/jab/README.md

 ---

-### 1️⃣ Download Exam Data
+### 1️⃣ Craft Exam Data
-First, download all the university exams from our [Google Drive repository](https://drive.google.com/drive/folders/1_yFth-GrB8qManGn0GZT5FNidCrhZKBA?usp=sharing).
+First, you need to create exams that can be parsed by our pipeline.
+Please structure them as shown in the example folder.

 ### 2️⃣ Parse Java Files to JSONL
 The raw Java files need to be processed and converted into a JSONL format.
 To do this, run the [`parse_data.py`](src/preprocessing/parse_data.py) script as follows: